tiknil/wire-table/docs/Columns.md

 - `thStyle`: Custom styling for the column th element.
 Expects a `ElementStyle` object or an array with `style` and `class` keys.
 - `tdStyle`: Same as thStyle, but applied to each td element of that column.
+- `dateFormat`: Override the `date-format` option in the config file
 - `map`: A closure, mapping the row model to a custom render string.
 Useful for simple transformations that does not require a custom view
 - `isRaw`: When true, the content will not be HTML-escaped.
 Not needed when `cellView` is provided